 - –––, 2005, “Kepler's Angular Measure of Uniformity: how it provided a potential proof of his Third Law”, in F. Boockmann, D.A.
 Di Liscia, and H. Kothmann (eds.), pp. 157–173.

-- –––, forthcoming, “Kepler's Astronomia Nova: a geometrical success story,” Prague: National Technical Museum.
+- –––, 2010, “Kepler's Astronomia Nova: a geometrical success story,” in A. Hadravová, T.J.
+Mahoney and P. Hadrava (eds.), Kepler's Heritage in the Space Age, (Acta historiae rerum naturalium necnon technicarum, Volume 10), Prague: National Technical Museum.

 - Donahue, William, 1994, “Kepler's invention of the second planetary law”, British Journal for the History of Science, 27/92: 89–102.

-- Duhem, P., 1908, SWZEIN TA, FAINOMENA: Essai sur la notion de théorie physique de Platon à Galilée, Paris: A. Hermann.
+- Duhem, P., 1908, SOZEIN TA, FAINOMENA: Essai sur la notion de théorie physique de Platon à Galilée, Paris: A. Hermann.

 - –––, 1914, La théorie physique, son objet et sa structure, Paris: Chevalier et Rivière.